 How to Get to Eleusis

 However, the most convenient is to rent your car and stop whenever you want for as long as you want without stress about bus timetables.
+Elefsina is about half an hour’s drive toward the Peloponnese from Athens, although some mornings it gets more traffic.

-For more travel to Greece tips and beautiful destinations in the Greek islands please join my FREE Facebook Group or SUBSCRIBE to my YouTube Channel for amazing videos of Greece, I would love to welcome you!
-Until then happy and safe travels, Evgenia.
+For more travel to Greece tips and beautiful destinations in the Greek islands please join my FREE Facebook Group or SUBSCRIBE to my YouTube & TikTok channels for amazing videos of Greece!
+Happy and safe travels, Evgenia.

 My Most Popular Posts